 - How has your procedure changed your life?

-Even now, people are continuing to research doctors so they can be a few significant steps closer to having their procedure when it’s safe to operate again.
-You can do so much to help them make a choice they feel confident in.
+You can do so much to help people like you make a choice they feel confident in.
 Here’s a link directly to my review page [find this link in the Request Reviews page of your dashboard] so that you can get started and step-by-step instructions if you need more help.